SangResidata/SangResidata/README.md

 - When off project, I loved to share my knowledge as Data Analytics mentor.
 - I enjoy watching football and Badminton at my spare time.
 - Based on **Jakarta** Indonesia.
-- I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems
+- I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems.

 ## 🛠️ Skills & Tools